-Figure 19: Predicted generalization performance (probability of correctly classifying a novel stimulus) for 8-feature GMECCS under supervised training (average of 250 replications per Type; learning rate $\eta=0.01$).
-Standard deviation for each curve at every time point shown is less than 0.015 for Types I-V, and less than 0.022 for Type VI.
+Fig. 19.
+Predicted generalization performance (probability of correctly classifying a novel stimulus) for eight-feature Gradual Maximum Entropy with a Conjunctive Constraint Schema under supervised training (average of 250 replications per Type; learning rate $\eta = 0.01$).
+Standard deviation for each curve at every time point shown is <0.015 for Types I-V, and <0.022 for Type VI.
 Standard error of the mean is standard deviation divided by $\sqrt{250}$.
 Chance performance is 0.5.